How Does My Driving History Affect My Insurance Rates?

-Insurers are in the job of assessing risk, and if your driving history is riddled with lots of examples of bad judgment and unsound driving habits, most insurance companies will look at you as a bad customer, and might refuse you coverage.
-Or, if they do provide coverage, they’ll make you pay high premiums.
+Insurers are in the job of assessing risk.
+If your driving history is riddled with multiple examples of bad judgment and unsound driving habits, auto insurance companies will view you as a high-risk driver and might even refuse to cover you.
+Or, if they do provide coverage, they’ll make you pay outrageously high premiums.

-Most insurance providers will increase your premiums for three years after a major moving violation conviction, and they might do so for an at-fault wreck, as well.
+Most insurance providers, however, will increase your premiums for 3 to 5 years after a major moving violation conviction, and they might do so for an at-fault wreck, as well.

-Your rates should go down when this time period is over, if you don’t get into any more accidents or rack up any more serious offenses.
-However, your insurance company will keep track of all your accidents and traffic violations and will use this information when deciding whether or not they want to continue offering you coverage.
+Your rates will drop when this time period is over as long as you did not get into any more accidents or accumulate additional traffic violations.
+However, your insurance company will still keep track of all of your accidents and violations and will even share this information with other insurers.
+This information will be used not only to determine your rates but also when deciding whether or not they want to offer you coverage.

 A lot of states use a points system for tickets and serious moving violations.
-The points will go on your driving record and stay for designated periods of time (determined by your state and by the type of violation).
+The points will go on your driving record and stay for designated periods of time.
+The amount of time is determined by your state and by the type of violation.
 The more points you get, the more likely you are to have your license suspended or revoked, and the higher the risk you are to an auto insurance company.

 DWI or DUI?
 Your Premiums Will Go Way Up!